openstreetmap/osmdbt/README.md

 a database for testing.
 Do not use it for production, use the official way of installing an OSM database instead.

-You need to have the osm-logical plugin from https://github.com/zerebubuth/osm-logical built and put into the plugin search path of PostgreSQL.

 ## Running